mklrm/gcp-testing/terraform/README.md

 # Features
 - You can add one or more instance_attach_tags on a subnetwork and add one of those tags to a virtual machine instance's network tags and the instance will attach to that subnetwork

+# TODO
+- [ ] Subnetworks, secondary ranges and Cloud NATs now alway get a postfixed idx number, should be able to disable that

 # Name generation design
 ```
  Values: